mozilla/data-docs/datasets/batch_view/retention/intro.md

 benefit of being compact and performant in the context of retention analysis, at the expense of precision.
 For example, calculating a 7-day retention period can be obtained by aggregating over a week of retention data using the union operation.
-With SQL primitive, this requires a recomputation of COUNT DISTINCT over `client_id`'s in the 7-day window.
+With SQL primitive, this requires a recalculation of COUNT DISTINCT over `client_id`'s in the 7-day window.

 #### Background and Caveats